Xenta 527 Appears offline: Troubleshooting steps.

 - If you are able to do this, and you are able to show that Ethernet communication between the 2 devices is working then you most likely have a firewall on port 50069

 Device is configured incorrectly

-- If, in the above process, you were unable to connect to I/NET while direct connected to the Router via an Ethernet crossover cable, the device may be configured incorrectly
+- If in the above process, you were unable to connect to I/NET while directly connected to the Router via an Ethernet crossover cable, the device may be configured incorrectly

 - Open the active I/NET configuration Profile

 - Add the Router’s IP address to the Reference Host Table